seethroughdev/svg-fallbackify/README.md

 #### Usage

-*SVG Fallbackify* tries to be flexible for how you set up your image.
+**SVG Fallbackify** tries to be flexible in how you set up your image.
 But the most important part is to add the **data-svg-fallback** attribute to your image.

 And of course, have a png/jpg/gif somewhere on your site to fallback to.